 Believe it or not, you can turn any social media platform into a lead funnel.
 All you have to do is be active and continuously build your reputation.
 In a way, this can be considered online reputation management (ORM) which works wonders for the number of people who will begin to trust you and go to you for business.

 Add Value and Build Your Reputation as Someone Who Helps – Not Sells

-Stop selling and market yourself as a person that people can turn to when they need advice or what not.
-People do not like a pushy sales person who only cares about their sales pipelines.
+Stop selling and marketing yourself as a person that people can turn to when they need advice or whatnot.
+People do not like a pushy salesperson who only cares about their sales pipelines.
 It makes no sense for you to keep pushing sales, instead, emulate a thought leader – those guys always have meetings.